landlab/landlab/docs/source/development/install/test.rst

 Testing Your Installation
 -------------------------

-In order to test your installation you’ll need to install the
+In order to test your installation you'll need to install the
 ```pytest`` <https://docs.pytest.org/en/latest/>`_ package that is used
 to run the tests.
 This is included in the conda environment described above.